-- Active Duty Military Service.
-A copy of your DD214 or a copy of your orders for National Guard Service may be required. - Military leave (no cost).
+- Military leave (no cost).
 A copy of your DD214 or a copy of your orders for National Guard service may be required. - Full-time salaried federal service or other public service.
 If you participated in the federal retirement system or the retirement system of another public employer, you also must obtain certification from your previous retirement system that you are no longer eligible for a retirement benefit under that employer's plan.
-All defined benefit funds must be withdrawn from the previous retirement plan.